Lexical chain

 The sequence between semantic related ordered words is classified as a lexical chain.
-A lexical chain is a sequence of related words in writing, spanning short (adjacent words or sentences) or long distances (entire text).
-A chain is independent of the grammatical structure of the text and in effect it is a list of words that captures a portion of the cohesive structure of the text.
-A lexical chain can provide a context for the resolution of an ambiguous term and enable identification of the concept that the term represents.
+A lexical chain is a sequence of related words in writing, spanning narrow (adjacent words or sentences) or wide context windows (an entire text).
+A lexical chain is independent of the grammatical structure of the text and in effect it is a list of words that captures a portion of the cohesive structure of the text.
+A lexical chain can provide a context for the resolution of an ambiguous term and enable disambiguation of concepts that the term represents.
+Examples include: